How is math used in cybersecurity?

 If you studied linear algebra in high school or college, you may have encountered complex numbers.
 A complex number is a term that includes a numeral and the letter i, which stands for “imaginary.”
 An imaginary number is the square root of -1, because the principles of math don’t allow that number to exist.

-Complex numbers pop up in various cybersecurity processes, so knowing them can give you a serious edge.
+Complex numbers pop up in various cybersecurity processes, so knowing them can give you an edge.
 You’ll learn about them if you study college algebra.
+Enroll in the DoaneX College Algebra course and start learning today.

 Cryptography is the scientific discipline that underlies all of cybersecurity, information security, and network security.
 It uses math to encode communications and protect computer systems from unwanted intruders, while making sure that authorized users have the access they need.